davidelbe/david.elbe.me/_posts/2015-06-23-your-free-plan-is-killing-your-saas.md

 ## Do you have any alternative pricing models?

 Yes, I'm glad you asked.
 Start by removing your free plan.
-While youre at it, think about removing your cheapest plan as well.
+While you're at it, think about removing your cheapest plan as well.

 What I'm saying is that **$19 - $59 – $99** is much better pricing options than **$0 - $9 - $19 - $59 - $99**.
 And if you don't know what you should call your plans, [check out my earlier post on alternative pricing plan names](http://david.elbe.me/saas/2015/05/24/alternative-names-for-web-app-pricing-plans.html).